 For more information, please contact the program advisor at (314) 516-7018.

-- All majors must complete the University General Education requirements, the Pre-Engineering Requirements, the Core Engineering Requirements, and Major Requirements.
+- Majors must complete the University General Education and Graduation requirements, the Pre-Engineering Requirements, the Core Engineering Requirements, and Major Requirements.

-- All students must first complete J E MATH 3170, Engineering Mathematics, with a minimum grade of C-.
+- Majors must first complete J E MATH 3170, Engineering Mathematics, with a minimum grade of C-.

-- Mechanical and Electrical Engineering majors must also complete J E ENGR 2300, Introduction to Electrical Networks, with a minimum grade of C-.
+- Majors must also complete J E ENGR 2300, Introduction to Electrical Networks, with a minimum grade of C-.

 - A minimum grade of C- is necessary to meet the prerequisite requirement for any course.

 General Education and Graduation Requirements